-We are committed to providing access to all individuals—with or without disabilities.
 If you have a problem using our site, please contact us and provide the URL (web address) of the material you tried to access, the problem you experienced, and your contact information.
 We'll attempt to provide the information you're seeking.

 If you have any type of disability, we recommend that you visit the FCC Accessibility Clearinghouse and the Access Board website.
 You'll find expert advice such as alternative screen readers, screen magnifiers and other devices that can make using a computer easier and more enjoyable.